gec/reef/http-bridge/js-service-client/README.markdown

 Once we have logged in using either technique the authToken will be maintained by the client and sent with all future requests.
 To dispose of the authToken call .logout() on the client.

+Since requests are handled serially we will not attempt the next requested function until the previous one completes.
+This means that we don't need to wait for the login() or auto_login to complete before making a "real" request.
+If the login fails, the next request will fail as not authorized anyways.

 ### Examples